 The rigorous design process resulted in a programme that kicked off with an intensive 5-day boot camp in Cambridge, featuring diverse expert contributors from the wider University of Cambridge ecosystem.
 They included professors of thermodynamics, conservation science and policy, regulation and accounting, systems, culture, change, geography and urban engineering.
 The boot camp was followed by 7 virtual modules, allowing participants to dive deeper into the complex challenges and opportunities presented by climate and sustainability issues, meeting the goals defined by BCG at the outset.

 Faculty and programme contributors

 The Climate and Sustainability Stewardship programme has given BCG participants deep and actionable knowledge and skills that they can directly apply in their client work.
 Delegates gained insights for working with their clients on their approach to sustainability, as well as knowledge about emerging industry trends and new technologies.

 The programme has broadened participants’ understanding of climate and sustainability issues beyond their specialism.
 This has allowed participants to develop client relationships, engaging with them on emerging topics that are tangibly linked to the programme outcomes.

 Participants have also benefited from networking opportunities, connecting with BCG colleagues and University of Cambridge faculty who are working in climate and sustainability in other sectors and specialisms allowing for peer-to-peer learning, knowledge transfer and sharing of best practices.
-To enhance this, and deeply embed the programme’s learning, participants are continually engaged to keep the cohort abreast of the latest C&S developments and build BCG’s C&S community.
+To enhance this, and deeply embed the programme’s learnings, participants are continually engaged to keep the cohort abreast of the latest C&S developments and build BCG’s C&S community.